cositools/cosipy/docs/api/index.rst

 This is cosipy's Application Programming Interface (API).
 It is an exhaustive list of all available classes and their properties, as well as the inputs and outputs of each method.

-If you are instead interested on an overview on how to use cosipy, see out `tutorial series instead <../tutorials/index.html>`_.
+If you are instead interested in an overview on how to use cosipy, see out `tutorial series instead <../tutorials/index.html>`_.

 .. warning::
     Under construction.
-The description of some method are still missing.
-If you need the description of a particular class, please open an `issue <https://github.com/cositools/cosipy/issues>`_ so we can priotize it.
+The description of some methods is still missing.
+If you need the description of a particular class, please open an `issue <https://github.com/cositools/cosipy/issues>`_ so we can prioritize it.

 .. toctree::
    :maxdepth: 2